There is a review of the best powder measure in 2023.

 Things To Consider When Buying a Powder Measure

-A powder measure is very efficient and helps you reload with ease and much less time than the old school way of measuring the same cartridge 10 times before continuing with a second one.
+A powder measure is very efficient and helps you reload with ease and much less time than the old-school way of measuring the same cartridge 10 times before continuing with a second one.

-For every reloader, however, there is always a powder measure that works better for you and other factors may turn your head into investing in a certain brand.
+For every reloader, however, there is always a powder measure that works better for you, and other factors may turn your head into investing in a certain brand.

 Budget and price range

 Obviously, we realize that not all of our readers are ready to invest hundreds of dollars into every piece of reloading equipment.
 The best powder measure doesn’t necessarily have to cost a hundred dollars for you.
-There are some affordable ones which still work decently and accurately.
+There are some affordable ones that still work decently and accurately.

 Double Check and Triple Check

 If necessary because no matter how accurate the metering seems to be after using it a few hours, you never know if it accidentally let a little bit more through.
-Get a reliable beam or digital scale to double check and triple check the load in the cartridges every 10 or so bullets.
+Get a reliable beam or digital scale to double-check and triple-check the load in the cartridges every 10 or so bullets.
 A powder measure can never be 100% accurate all the time.

 Versatility

 Because if you are the type that reloads various sizes of bullets, you know that cheap guy isn’t going to make it.
-The Hornady powder measure is typically with both quality and versatility.
+The Hornady powder measure is typical with both quality and versatility.
 Some others require you to purchase the metering separately, so calculate this in.

 Read The Manual

-Because every powder measure has its own method of cleaning, prepping and changing the metering as well as ensuring a sealed system with no leakage.
+Because every powder measure has its own method of cleaning, prepping, and changing the metering as well as ensuring a sealed system with no leakage.
 Make sure you lock everything in place before you start using the powder measure.

-Also, make sure that you know how to operate the powder measure properly and do not test it with black powder.
+Also, make sure that you know how to operate the powder measure properly, and do not test it with black powder.
 Again, please never use it with black powder!

 Charge capacity

 While it’s not the biggest concern, Hornady has the biggest capacity between the three of them.
 That means you will do a lot of refilling if you are working on a lot of rounds.
-It’s also worth reminding that you are not advised to completely fill the hopper because the pressure will work its way, causing the excessive powder to flow through the metering.
+It’s also worth reminding you that you are not advised to completely fill the hopper because the pressure will work its way, causing the excessive powder to flow through the metering.

 Powder Types

-The Lee Precision, for example, works very well with stick powder, that tends to not work with Hornady or RCBS (RCBS Uniflow Powder Measure).
+The Lee Precision, for example, works very well with stick powder, which tends to not work with Hornady or RCBS (RCBS Uniflow Powder Measure).
 But on the other hand, it cannot handle fine grain with a big leakage in the process of reloading.

 Settle Powder

 Before operating any powder measure you have by discharging about 5-10 rounds.
-Accuracy tends to sway on first 10-25 accurate charges.
+Accuracy tends to sway on the first 10-25 accurate charges.
 Do not use it in a hurry and allow powder consistent charges to flow all the way into the chamber before you release button the lever.

 Top Powder Measure Brands